blessengeorge30/blessengeorge30/README.md

 <h1 align="center">Hi 👋, I'm Blessen George</h1>
 <h3 align="center">

-Dedicated Java-Script developer with a passion for crafting efficient and user-friendly mobile applications.
+Dedicated Java-Script developer with a passion for crafting efficient and user-friendly Web & mobile applications.
 I specialize in creating cross-platform experiences that deliver a seamless blend of performance and aesthetics.

 </h3>
 <h2>